Joe Forster – President of DiMHN

 Joe is a mental health nurse with interests in the social environment and human-scale development.
 He promotes networking as a means of collaboration for positive change.
 After an extensive career in clinical work he remains involved in teaching, consultancy and social enterprise.
 He is a frequent presenter at various events where he challenges audiences to set aside preconceptions and adopt new styles of partnership for innovation.

 Jenny Gill - Chairman of DiMHN

 Jenny is an experienced healthcare planner specialising in the field of mental health.
 She has a background in Mental Health NHS Management and has been involved in the mental health sector for over two decades.
 Jenny was commissioned by the Department of Health as lead author for the Health Building Note (HBN) 03-01 – Adult acute mental health units and liaised on the Environmental Design Guidance for Medium Secure Units.

 Clive Stone is a former director of Primera Ltd. He has been a full member of the Master Locksmiths Association since 1981, serving 21 years as chairman of the Western Region.
 He is a Diploma holder of the Guild of Architectural Ironmongers and a member of the Institute of Architectural Ironmongers.

 Clive represented the UK on the CEN 1303 panel in Europe particularly in relation to the development of EN15684.
 He is also a member of the Door and Hardware Federation committee responsible for writing and producing the anti-ligature hardware products standard TS001:2013.

-Jeff is the Head of Design for St Andrew’s Healthcare and has over 17 years’ experience covering maintenance, project delivery and design in a secure mental health setting.
+Jeff is the former Head of Design for St Andrew’s Healthcare and has over 17 years’ experience covering maintenance, project delivery and design in a secure mental health setting.